Title: Technical Director

-- Create construction drafting for projects to be built in the Studio
+- Oversee construction drafting for projects to be built in the Studio.

-- Procure materials for builds in accordance with project budgets
+- Oversee procurement of materials for builds in accordance with project budgets.

 This position is a good fit for someone who:

-- Has strong leadership skills – confident in supervising a union crew, both in the build in the Scenic Shop as well as onstage.
+- Has strong leadership skills – confident in supervising a union crew, both in the build in the Scenic Studio as well as onstage.

 - Is able to budget set builds for designers, creatively adjust designs as necessary, and complete set builds within the allotted budget.

-The New Orleans Opera is willing to teach:
+The New Orleans Opera will provide training for: